yoriiis/async-call-reducer/README.md

 }
 ```

-By wrapping the function with the `asyncCallReducer`, a single HTTP request will be triggered.
+By wrapping the function with the `AsyncCallReducer`, a single HTTP request will be triggered.
 Other calls will return exactly the same value, either from the storage or from the queue if the calls was concurrent.

 ```diff
 async function getData() {